NicholasSynovic/tool_neural-docstrings-generator/README.md

 ```

 If your `input` and `output` are equivalent, then a new file will be created in
-the same directory as `input`, but with hte `.ndg` file extension appeneded to
+the same directory as `input`, but with the `.ndg` file extension appended to
 avoid overwriting content between the two files.

 ## Default LLM